Ezra W. Taft

 For more thirty years he was a member of the school committee.
+He was for fourteen successive years a Dedham selectmen, during twelve of which he was chairman of the board.
+He also represented Dedham for four years in the Legislature besides filling many other positions of honor and trust.
+At the end of his tenure as a selectman, he was described as "strictly honest, and a faithful 'watch-dog of the treasury.'"

+However, a correspondant to the Boston Globe wrote that "Mr. Taft's weakness, it is said, is a hallucination that he officially owns the town, and he therefor has no delicacy about altering the sense of a petition, it is asserted, signed by tax-payers for insertion in a town meeting warrant."
+He lost his seat as a selectman in the 1878 election.

 For thirty one years he was a director of the Dedham Bank, including as president beginning in 1873.
 He was connected with the Dedham Institution for Savings since its organization and was on the investment committee.
 He was also a member of the Norfolk Insurance Company and a director in the Dedham Mutual Insurance Company.
-He was for fourteen successive years a Dedham selectmen, during twelve of which he was chairman of the board.
-He also represented Dedham for four years in the Legislature besides filling many other positions of honor and trust.
 It was said that no citizen of the town of Dedham had been so continuously connected with bank and town business as Taft.

 Taft was a member of the Orthodox Church in Dedham and a Republican.
 On September 8, 1830, Taft married Lendamine Draper, the eldest daughter of Calvin Guild of Dedham.
 Their family consisted of six children.
+Guild married Taft's sister, Margaret, in 1836.